UN: New information could shed light on Hammarskjold crash

-UNITED NATIONS (AP) — The U.N. legal chief says new information has been received that could shed light on the mysterious 1961 plane crash that killed U.N.
-Secretary-General Dag Hammarskjold on a peace mission to newly independent Congo.
+UNITED NATIONS (AP) — New information has been received that could shed light on the mysterious 1961 plane crash that killed U.N.
+Secretary-General Dag Hammarskjold on a peace mission to then newly independent Congo, the U.N. legal chief said Monday.

-Miguel de Serpa Soares told the U.N.
-General Assembly on Monday that the information comes from intelligence, security and defense archives and other sources.
+Miguel de Serpa Soares told the General Assembly that a preliminary review of the information — from intelligence, security and defense archives and other sources — showed it could add to knowledge about “the context and surrounding events of 1961.”

-He says a preliminary review indicates the information could add to knowledge about events in 1961 as well as “the presence of foreign paramilitary and intelligence personnel in and around the Congo, and the capacity of armed forces present in and around the region at that time.”
+He said it could also add to knowledge about “the presence of foreign paramilitary and intelligence personnel in and around the Congo, and the capacity of armed forces present in and around the region at that time.”

-Widely considered the U.N.’s most effective secretary-general, Hammarskjold died in the crash near Ndola Airport in modern-day Zambia, then the British protectorate of Northern Rhodesia.
+Serpa Soares was briefing the General Assembly on the interim report by former Tanzanian chief justice Mohamed Chande Othman, who has been reviewing new information on the crash of Hammarskjold’s chartered DC-6.

 Most Read Nation & World Stories